 THE ROLE OF THE TEACHER

-Model reading!
 Students need to see you reading because it impresses upon them the fact that you make time for it.
 It’s a part of your lifestyle.
 It’s not just a school assignment from which teachers are exempt.
+Make book recommendations and give book talks.

 Recognize that students are taking ownership!
 On many current teacher evaluation forms, administrators want to see that students are taking ownership in their own learning.
 Book club is a perfect avenue for them to do that.
 Make sure your administration knows just how hard you’re working on getting students to take responsibility for their own learning through your student-run book club format.

-Click on the images below to view some of the resources I love using when I implement a book club in the classroom.
+Click on the images below to view some of the independent reading accountability resources I love using when I implement a book club in the classroom.